KirillKryukov/seq-tools/README.md

 These tools are very fast and have minimal memory consumption.

 **Simplicity:**
-Each tool performs single task.
-These tools are simple, and coded in plain C with no dependencies.
+This toolkit is simple, and coded in plain C with no dependencies.

 ## Alternatives